 Collagen is the most abundant protein in the human body and you can find it just about everywhere.
 It's in our bones, skin, muscles, tendons, digestive system and even our blood vessels.

 It's what gives skin its elasticity and helps to repair, renew and replace skin cells.
 Without collagen, our skin couldn't heal effectively and would hang loose and lacklustre no matter how old we were.
-It's also important for healthy joints and effectively 'gluing' the body together - simply put, it's pretty damn useful!
+It's also important for healthy joints and effectively 'gluing' the body together - it's pretty damn useful stuff!

 There are around 16 different types of collagen, each important in their own right.
 Here are the five most prominent variations and what they do to help our bodies function and thrive: